alexbaban/Instructions/Hybrid Web Application Developer/README.md

 Thank you for following the link here.

+## Most recent personal project

-Four days ago I wrote a short post about how to build a desktop application which can be used to send text messages to mobile phones.
-It's simple but it's useful and it demonstrates how I was able to:
+Four days ago I wrote a short post about how to build an application which can be used to send text messages from a desktop computer to mobile phones.
+It's simple but it's practical and it demonstrates how I was able to:
 - find a compiler to produce cross-platform (Windows, macOS, Linux), stand-alone (portable) executables
 - setting up a toolchain
 - interact with a cloud API including authentication